E-commerce is touted as offering new and advantageous opportunities for women. But what do WTO e-commerce negotiations

 So this means that they are taking gender equality, women’s economic empowerment and women’s rights into account in the WTO negotiating process on e-commerce, right?

 “It’s nobody’s focus” one close observer says.
 “The gender issue does not have a champion amongst the WTO Members participating in the e-commerce talks.”

 In fact WTO e-commerce and gender discussions are proceeding on two, very separate, tracks.

 Benefits of e-commerce for women

-We commonly hear how e-commerce offers opportunities for inclusivity of al trade, e-commerce offers micro-, small and medium enterprises (MSMEs) and women in international trade.
+We commonly hear how e-commerce offers micro-, small and medium enterprises (MSMEs) and women easier access to international markets.

 And it does.
 E-commerce gives women the possibility to work from their own homes and at times convenient for them, which is particularly valuable for women who have care burdens or for whom discriminatory socio-cultural norms might limit their ability to work outside their home.

 In reducing the costs of entry to international trade, e-commerce offers MSMEs (in which women are particularly present) advantages in terms of access to markets that previously had been mainly enjoyed by larger counterparts.
 Online availability of trade-related information can make it more easily accessible to women, who tend to have less professional networks than men.
 Moreover, completing certain trade formalities online has been shown to reduce discrimination that women traders face disproportionately at borders, as exemplified in a survey in India which found that women wait almost 40 percent longer than men to see the same customs official.

 Some countries participating in WTO e-commerce negotiations with women in mind.
 Indonesia is an example.
 Many women there are active in e-commerce and MSMEs and “therefore the ministry of women’s empowerment has been involved,” says Jeremia Pratama of the Indonesian mission in Geneva.